This topic describes how to deploy VMware Tanzu Operations Manager (Ops Manager) on Amazon Web Services (AWS).

 • Accept the default values for the remaining fields.

-8. Click Launch DB Instance.
-Launching the instance may take several minutes.
+8. Click Create database.
+Creating the database might take several minutes.

-When the instance has launched, you the following:
+When the instance has launched, do the following:

 check-circle-line exclamation-circle-line close-line